Tim Hardin: Tributes and legacy

 In 2005, the indie rock band Okkervil River released a tribute album called Black Sheep Boy said to be based on Hardin's life.
 According to one reviewer, the concept of the album is a "collection that should go some way towards rekindling an interest in his life and work".
 Will Sheff from Okkervil River said: "There is something very disarming about how simple those songs are ..., a Tim Hardin song never outstays its welcome.
 It's very short and pretty: one verse, one chorus, second verse, the song is over and he's out of there.
 It's like a tiny, perfectly cut gem".

-In January of 2013, a tribute album, Reason to Believe: The Songs of Tim Hardin featuring indie and alternative rock bands from the U.K. and U.S. was released.
+In January 2013, a tribute album, Reason to Believe: The Songs of Tim Hardin featuring indie and alternative rock bands from the U.K. and U.S. was released.
 Mark Lanegan, who sang Hardin's "Red Balloon" on the album, told Rolling Stone: "I've always been haunted by his devastating voice and beautiful songs ...
 I can't imagine anyone hearing him and not feeling the same".
-Another performer on the album, Canadian singer-songwriter Ron Sexsmith said of him that "you get what he’s telling you without him spelling it out ... when it came time to make my first record, I kept that in mind".
+Another performer on the album, Canadian singer-songwriter Ron Sexsmith said of him that "you get what he's telling you without him spelling it out ... when it came time to make my first record, I kept that in mind".
 One music website initially described the album as appearing "surprisingly mainstream" but later acknowledged it in the article as a "comprehensive package ... [that] ... transcends its limitations ... [with the folkier songs] ... capturing the fragility of Hardin's original work without disrupting the moody, maudlin flow".
 The album was described as an opportunity to focus more on his music than his issues with drugs and his early death.

 Roger Daltrey included "How Can We Hang On to a Dream" on a commemorative CD of his favorite music, which won the 2016 Music Industry Trusts Award.
 In the liner notes, Daltrey wrote: "I was a huge fan of Tim's".

 On his third solo album, recorded in 2015, Pete Sando of the 1960s band Gandalf included a song called "Misty Roses on a Stone" that he cowrote as a dedication to Hardin after a visit to Hardin's grave.
 Sando acknowledged that he was greatly influenced by Hardin, noting "his lyrical economy and musical balance ... just the sheer simplicity and beauty of his songs was so appealing".